Lars von Trier: 2003–2008: USA: Land of Opportunities trilogy and other works

-The Five Obstructions (2003), made by von Trier and Jørgen Leth, is a documentary that incorporates lengthy sections of experimental films.
-The premise is that von Trier challenges Leth, his friend and mentor, to remake his 1967 experimental short The Perfect Human five times, each time with a different obstacle.
+The Five Obstructions (2003), made by Trier and Jørgen Leth, is a documentary that incorporates lengthy sections of experimental films.
+The premise is that Trier challenges Leth, his friend and mentor, to remake his 1967 experimental short The Perfect Human five times, each time with a different obstacle.

-His next proposed trilogy, Land of Opportunities, consists of Dogville (2003), Manderlay (2005), and the unmade Washington.
+His next proposed trilogy, USA: Land of Opportunities, consists of Dogville (2003), Manderlay (2005), and the unmade Washington.
 The first two installments were shot with the same distinctive, extremely stylized approach, with the actors performing on a bare sound stage with no decoration, buildings' walls marked by chalk lines on the floor, a style inspired by 1970s televised theatre.
 Dogville starred Nicole Kidman as Grace Margaret Mulligan, a role taken by Bryce Dallas Howard for Manderlay.
 Both films feature an ensemble cast including Harriet Andersson, Lauren Bacall, James Caan, Danny Glover, and Willem Dafoe.
 The films question various issues relating to American society, such as intolerance and slavery.